tytydraco/yessleep/out/Im_a_Cop_on_the_Navajo_Reservation_I_Investigated_a_Killer_Who_Steals_His_Victims_Skin_Part_3.md

 Their eyes, pale and malevolent, reflect the light, giving them an even more demonic appearance.
 Some crawl on all fours, their elongated limbs contorting in ways no human should.
 Others stand erect, their twisted forms draped in tattered rags that barely conceal their gnarled, skeletal frames.

 I can see the anticipation in their movements, the hunger in their eyes.
-They had been stalking us, waiting for the right moment to strike, using the darkness as their ally.
+They've been stalking us, waiting for the right moment to strike, using the darkness as their ally.

 [X](https://www.reddit.com/r/PageTurner627Horror/)